-Purpose: To help organize wide-ranging data from multiple sources for ease of access and reference, and provide a tool for supporting documentation of the evaluation of reliability of evidence.
+Purpose: To help organize wide-ranging data from multiple sources for ease of access and reference.

 - Provide references for all evidence to be reviewed in analysis, including identification of sources and dates of evidence collection.
-If desired for easier reference during the analysis, include the actual evidence (e.g. graph, text, figures). - Optimally, provide a note on methods of data collection to support the assessment of the reliability score.
+When possible, include the actual evidence (e.g. graph, text, figures). - Optimally, provide a note on methods of data collection to support the assessment of the reliability score.